Basic Information for Developing or Adjusting Sourcing Strategies

 Many companies are searching for information about cotton production in China and how this may be affected by current regulations by U.S. Customs and Border Protection.

-Sourcing Cotton Webinar
+Sourcing Cotton Webinars

 If business conditions, regulations, or compliance requirements have you rethinking your cotton sourcing strategy, this webinar takes you through basic information essential to evaluating your cotton sourcing plan.